Importance of healthy soil in the vineyard and why we care so much

 How to create healthy soil

 We consider ourselves soil farmers as much as we are winegrowers.
-In our beautiful, rustic vineyards located along the banks of the Russian River in Sonoma’s Alexander Valley, we follow the strictest guidelines for Biodynamic® farming.
-Several steps beyond organic farming and like regenerative farming (both of which we practice), biodynamic farming brings soil back into balance by working in partnership with nature rather than using chemical fertilizers and pesticides.
-The many-step process incorporates cover crops, grazing animals, composting, and more, and the intimacy of the process allows us to have a mutually nurturing relationship with the Earth.
+In our beautiful, rustic vineyards located along the banks of the Russian River in Sonoma’s Alexander Valley, we follow organic, regenerative, and sustainable farming.
+Nutrient dense, healthy soil is at the foundation of all these practices.
+This requires developing a partnership with nature, rather than using chemical fertilizers and pesticides.
+There are many elements involved including cover crops, grazing animals, composting, minimal tilling, to name a few.

 Measuring the microbiome

 Our vibrant, healthy vineyards, edible gardens, orchard, and resident wildlife are good indications that our efforts are working.
-But we also regularly and holistically measure the soil’s health.
+But we also frequent measuring of the soil’s health.
 We start by assessing if the soil is giving the vines the nutrients they need.
 Then we measure the ratio of organic to inorganic material and assess water retention.
 We also ensure a healthy soil microbiome by adding live microbes via a vermicompost tea we make on site.
 With more than five years of data looking at the overall fertility and health of the soil, our understanding of our soil deepens.

 But does it make a difference to wine quality?